rivertale/hand2/README.md

    <details>
    <summary>(What hand2 actually does)</summary>

+   1. Finds repositories prefixed by `hw1` in Compiler-s24.

-   1. Retrieves students' last pushed commit before `2024-03-24 23:59:59`.
+   2. Retrieves their last pushed commit before `2024-03-24 23:59:59`.

-   2. Finds repositories prefixed by `hw1` in Compiler-s24, and clones their last pushed commits before the cutoff.
+   3. Clones the repositories based on their last pushed commits.

    </details>